-Ideas for topics come from a myriad of sources - some will be generated by interest in a particular area of previous work, others by discussing issues with peers and academics and some by reading the literature.
-Initial ideas can also be in various stages of development - some will be vague, others clear and well defined and many will be in the middle of the two extremes.
+Ideas for topics come from a myriad of sources - some will be generated by interest in a particular area of previous work, others by discussing issues with peers, academics, and by reading the literature.
+Initial ideas may also be in various stages of development - some will be vague; others clear and well defined; and many will be require refining.

 When thinking about a suitable topic , it is important to consider the implications of your choice: